joseeden/joeden/docs/007-Amazon-Web-Services/003-AWS-Services/004-Serverless/003-API-Gateway.md

 ## Endpoint Types

-### Edge-Optimized (default)
+- **Edge-Optimized (default)**

     - For global clients.
     - Requests are routed through the CloudFormation Edge locations.
     - The API Gateway still lives in only one region.

-### Regional
+- **Regional**

     - For clients within the same region.
     - Could manually be combined with CloudFront having more control over caching strategies and distributions.

-### Private
+- **Private**

     - Can only be accessed from a VPC using an ENI.
     - We can use resource policies to define access.

 ## Logging, Monitoring, Tracing

-### CloudWatch Logs
+- **CloudWatch Logs**

     - Enable CloudWatch logging at the stage level (with log level).
     - Can override settings on a per API basis.
     - Log contains information about request/resposne body.

-### CloudWatch Metrics
+- **CloudWatch Metrics**

     - Metrics are by stage.
     - Detailed metrics can be enabled.

-### X-ray
+- **X-ray**

     - Enable tracing to get extra information about requests.
     - X-Ray + API Gateway + AWS Lambda gives you the full picture.

-## API Gateway - Cross-Origin Resource Sharing
+## Cross-Origin Resource Sharing

 - CORS must be enabled when you receive API calls from another domain.
 - Can be enabled through the console.